souslesens/jowl/README.md

 ```

 ### Example 2 Of Use For Reasoning Part

-For example when u say AllOWL in the predicate u mean , Do Evreything
+here example when u say AllOWL inside the predicate array u mean , Infer Anything Possible from the Ontology

 ```JSON
 {